-Evidence must be dated within one year of the Final Aapplication deadline as referenced in the Program Calendar, At proposal, and approval of all-variances, if needed, is not required.
-At final application, approval of all variance must be secured, prior to submission of the Final Application.
+Evidence must be dated within one year of the application deadline as referenced in the Program Calendar At proposal, approval of variances, if needed, is not required.
+At final application, approval of all variance must be secured.
 Note: OHFA will not accept zoning regulations, references to code, etc., as evidence of zoning.